 Just and fair conditions at work – Welsh Government assessment

-Employment is mainly a reserved issue, which limits the action that Welsh Government can take.
+Employment is mainly a reserved issue, which limits the action that the Welsh Government can take.
 The Welsh Government has taken some policy and legal steps to deliver fair work in Wales, demonstrating an intention to use its devolved powers and levers to promote and encourage just and fair working conditions.
-However, there have not yet been sustained improvements in outcomes: low-paid work is on the increase, ethnicity and disability pay gaps persist, and there is evidence of bullying and harassment in the workplace.
+The gender pay gap has decreased since 2016.
+However, there have not yet been sustained improvements in other outcomes: low-paid work is rising, the disability pay gap persists, and there is evidence of bullying and harassment in the workplace.

-- There is evidence of unfair treatment, bullying and harassment in workplaces in Wales – for example, 26% of people in Wales have experienced unwanted sexual behaviour at work, and seven out of 10 mothers have had a negative or possibly discriminatory experience during pregnancy or maternity leave, or on returning from maternity leave.
+- There is evidence of unfair treatment, bullying and harassment in workplaces in Wales.
+For example, 26% of people in Wales have experienced unwanted sexual behaviour at work, and seven out of 10 mothers have had a negative or possibly discriminatory experience during pregnancy or maternity leave, or on returning from maternity leave.

-- The Welsh Government published guidance to Keep Wales safe at work during the pandemic, but it did not initially adopt the social model of disability and paid little attention to equality and human rights principles, with the revised guidance not fully addressing these concerns.
+- The Welsh Government published its guidance to ‘Keep Wales safe at work’ during the COVID-19 pandemic, but it initially paid little attention to equality and human rights principles, with the revised guidance not fully addressing these concerns.

-Read more about the UK and Welsh Governments’ actions on just and fair conditions at work
+Read more about the UK and Welsh Governments’ actions on just and fair conditions at work.